Halloween Capitol of the World - Anoka MN vs Salem MA

 The 90-minute evening walking tour visits Salem’s most haunted locations and sites connected to the witch trials.
 You’ll hear chilling tales of the supernatural.

-The enthusiastic guides really amp up the drama and suspense.
+The passionate guides truly enhance the drama and suspense.
 It’s an entertaining way to explore Salem’s shadowy side.

-You’ll visit the Ropes Mansion, Old burying Point Cemetery, John ward House, the Witch House and the Rockafellas Restuarant and hear about the murder.
+You will visit Ropes Mansion, Old Burying Point Cemetery, John Ward House, the Witch House, and Rockafellas Restaurant to hear about a murder.

 I’d leave the kids at home on this one.